 Portable electronic devices are not permitted for use during classroom instruction and are not to be brought into the classroom without prior permission from the teacher and administrator.
-This includes, but is not limited to cellular telephones, pagers, all portable music devices, palm pilots, Gameboys, two-way radios, scanners, earbuds, headphones, etc. Failure to comply with this policy will result in the item being confiscated and possible disciplinary action.
+This includes, but is not limited to cellular telephones, pagers, all portable music devices, palm pilots, Gameboys, two-way radios, scanners, earbuds, headphones, personal laptops or chromebooks, etc. Failure to comply with this policy will result in the item being confiscated and possible disciplinary action.